Office of Postsecondary Education, Department of Education.

 (4) The plan clearly and comprehensively describes the methods and resources the institution will use to institutionalize practice and improvements developed under the proposed project, including, in particular, how operational costs for personnel, maintenance, and upgrades of equipment will be paid with institutional resources.

 (b) Quality of the Project Design.
 (Maximum 10 Points) The Secretary considers the quality of the design of the proposed project.
-In determining the quality of the design of the proposed project, the Secretary considers the extent to which the proposed project is supported by strong theory (as defined in this notice).
+In determining the quality of the design of the proposed project, the Secretary considers the extent to which the proposed project demonstrates a rationale (as defined in this notice).

 (c) Quality of Activity Objectives.
 (Maximum 15 Points) The extent to which the objectives for each activity are—